Academic definitions and terminology

 Roosevelt University currently offers a variety of master's degree programs, three doctoral programs, and three certificate programs at the graduate level.
 Each specific degree offered in a college has its own unique requirements for completion.
 Students should refer to requirements listed for their chosen academic program.

 The U.S. Department of Education defines a master’s degree as requiring the successful completion of a graduate program of study of at least the full-time equivalent of one, but not more than two, academic years of work beyond the bachelor's degree.
 Master’s degrees at Roosevelt typically require the successful completion of between 33 and 39 credit hours and include coursework taken at Roosevelt as well as any coursework accepted for transfer by the graduate program.
 Transfer credit is generally limited to 6 credit hours at the master’s level.

-The Department of Education defines a doctoral degree as one requiring advanced work beyond the master's level.
+The U.S. Department of Education defines a doctoral degree as one requiring advanced work beyond the master's level.
 The doctoral degree is awarded after a period of study that typically equals at least six full-time equivalent academic years.
-Completion of the doctorate requires successful completion of either a dissertation based on original research, an original project, or coursework required for professional practice.
+Completion of the doctorate requires successful completion of either a dissertation based on original research or an original project, or in the case of Pharmacy, coursework required for professional practice.
 Specific requirements for Roosevelt’s doctoral degrees are detailed in the catalog sections for those programs.

 Certificates and diplomas

 Certificates and diplomas certify satisfactory completion of a post-secondary education program.
 All Roosevelt certificates meet the regulatory requirements of the U.S. Department of Education, the Higher Learning Commission, and the Illinois Board of Higher Education.

 - Post-baccalaureate certificates require completion of an organized program of study beyond the bachelor's degree.
 They are designed for those who have completed a bachelor’s degree, but they do not meet the requirements of a master's degree.